Duke-GCB/lando/lando/k8s/README.md

 # Kubernetes Lando
 This module provides support for running Bespin jobs via a k8s cluster.
+This consists of two services.
+- `k8s.lando` which listens for messages and runs k8s jobs while updating bespin-api
+- `k8s.watcher` which watches the k8s job listing and updates lando when jobs have completed, and logs failed jobs

+This requires bespin-api, postgres, and rabbitmq services to be running as outlined in __External services__ below.

 ## Setup